jillibus/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns

 ## Description of Project
-   The following Data Analysis was performed to help Louise, an upcoming Playwrite, to decide on a plan of action to successfully set up a Crowd Funding campaign for her play Fever.
-I have researched data for her and come up with trends and statististics that, if implemented could help her succeed in this campaign.
+   The following Data Analysis was performed to help Louise, an upcoming Playwright, to decide on a plan of action to successfully set up a Crowd Funding campaign for her play Fever.
+I have researched data for her and come up with trends and statistics that, if implemented could help her succeed in this campaign.
   ---
  ## Statistics on Theater Kickstarter Campaigns